tobyink/rust-tada/README.md

-  archive    Move completed tasks from todo.txt to done.txt tidy       Remove blank lines and comments from a todo list zen        Automatically reschedule overdue tasks help       Print this message or the help of the given subcommand(s)
+  archive    Move completed tasks from todo.txt to done.txt tidy       Remove blank lines and comments from a todo list zen        Automatically reschedule overdue tasks path       Prints the full path to your todo list help       Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help information
   -V, --version  Print version information

 ```

 The shortcuts `tada i`, `tada u`, and `tada q` can be used to show important,